CodeT33/ModularPhysicsEngine/DPL_Documentation.md

  - $standard\_gravity$: `STANDARD_GRAVITY` ($9.80665 \ m/s^2$)
  - $speed\_of\_light$: `SPEED_OF_LIGHT` ($299792458.0 \ m/s$)

-Note that in contrast to keywords, constants are case-sensitive and always written in capital letters.
+_Note that constants are case-sensitive and always written in capital letters._

 ## Physics Modules